 For anybody who has ever wound up in a hospital emergency room as a result of a bad traffic accident, there is likely no other experience that one would rather avoid.
 Without a doubt, most any serious car, truck or motorcycle collision can yield serious and often painful bodily injuries.
 Some of these may lead to a lifetime of discomfort or impaired physical or cognitive ability.
-As professional traffic injury lawyers, the skilled legal team at Lebowitz & Mzhen, LLC, has the background, training and litigation experience to assist victims of Maryland commercial trucking accidents.
+As professional traffic injury lawyers, the skilled legal team at Lebowitz & Mzhen Personal Injury Lawyers, has the background, training and litigation experience to assist victims of Maryland commercial trucking accidents.

 Our familiarity with personal injury claims resulting from traffic-related collisions has allowed us to represent numerous clients who have been hurt physically and financially by the negligent actions of other drivers and third parties.
 One thing that impresses many people when it comes to roadway accidents involving passenger cars, motorcycles and commercial trucks is that many people die from extreme blood loss following a traffic wreck.
 Bodily injuries can be all the more severe in cases of impacts from commercial motor vehicles (CMVs).

 Perhaps one of the more immediate medical situations that can affect victims of traffic accidents following the initial collision is blood loss and other related trauma; the former can result in a patient fainting, or worse, going into shock.
 Quick treatment of severe bleeding is an overriding concern, especially if an accident occurs miles away from any emergency room.